 The Manchester United boss insists the QPR midfielder had to be shown a straight red card after bringing down Red Devils winger Ashley Young in the penalty area

-Rangers midfielder Derry was dismissed after just 14 minutes of the Old Trafford clash after Lee Mason adjudged the 34-year-old had fouled Ashley Young in the area.
+Rangers midfielder Derry was dismissed after just 14 minutes of the Old Trafford clash when Lee Mason judged the 34 year old had fouled Ashley Young in the area.

 Young appeared to be in an offside position when he received a pass from Wayne Rooney, but Ferguson felt the contact in the area was worthy of a penalty.

-And despite the red card giving his side an early advantage, the United manager was not happy with how his side responded.
+And despite the red card giving his side an early advantage, the United manager was not happy with how his team responded.

 Despite being unimpressed with his team’s performance, Ferguson reserved special praise for the evergreen Scholes.